Talk about safety

 • How do I speak to my manager if I have a health and safety concern?

-Even experienced workers can have trouble speaking up about safety, but your manager/supervisor wants you to be safe and injury free, and will respect you for asking.
+Even experienced workers can have trouble speaking up about health and safety, but your manager/supervisor wants you to be safe and injury free, and will respect you for asking.

 Approach your boss respectfully, speak confidently, and listen carefully to the answer.
-Say something like:
+[Insert some text]

 • I think I’ve got the hang of this but can you watch me to make sure I’m not missing anything?